jacques/docs.npmjs.com/content/orgs/developers-team.md

 When you first create an Organization, a team called `developers` is created.

 The `developers` team is a **special team**.
-While it can be deleted [if you so choose][#removing-the-developers-team], by default it acts as a "catch-all" team.
+While it can be deleted [if you so choose](#removing-the-developers-team), by default it acts as a "catch-all" team.
 This means:

   - new Organization members will be added to the `developers` team by default
   - the `developers` team has write access to all new Organization-scope package publishes

-The effects of deleting the team are [covered below][#removing-the-developers-team].
+The effects of deleting the team are [covered below](#removing-the-developers-team).

 ## Removing the `developers` team